 2 A Greedy Mechanism Instead of selling items individually, one can also apply a smarter allocation algorithm and use a direct mechanism.
-We will now consider a mechanism based on the Greedy-by-Sqrt-Density algorithm for combinatorial auctions.
-We introduced it as algorithm for single-minded bidders.
+We will now consider a mechanism based on the Greedy-by-Sqrt-Value-Density algorithm for combinatorial auctions.
+We introduced it as an algorithm for single-minded bidders.
 That is, each bidder is only interested in a single set of items.
-Under these circumstance, it can be turned into a truthful mechanism.
+Under these circumstances, it can be turned into a truthful mechanism.
 Beyond this single-parameter domain, it cannot be turned into a truthful mechanism.
 However, as we will show, it can be turned into a mechanism of reasonable Price of Anarchy.
-We assume that bidders report functions $b_i: 2^M \rightarrow \mathbb{R}{\geq 0}$ .
+We assume that bidders report functions $b_i: 2^M \rightarrow \mathbb{R}{\geq 0}$.
 (To ensure polynomial running time, only a polynomial number of bundles should have a positive value.)
-On the pairs $(i, S)$ we run the greedy allocation rule.
-Each bidder gets only one such bundle $S$ .
-If the mechanism wanted to allocate not only $S$ to $i$ but also $S'$ , it would have to select the pair $(i, S \cup S')$ .
-We combine this with a first-price payment rule: If bidder $i$ gets set $S$ , then his payment is exactly his bid on this set $b_i(S)$ .
+On the pairs (i, S) we run the greedy allocation rule.
+Each bidder gets only one such bundle S .
+If the mechanism wanted to allocate not only S to i but also S' , it would have to select the pair $(i, S \cup S')$.
+By a simple extension of our analysis for single-minded bidders, one can show that the computed allocation is a $\sqrt{2m}$ -approximation of the optimal declared welfare.
+However, it cannot be turned into a truthful mechanism as we showed even for single-minded valuations.
+Therefore, we build a very simple non-truthful mechanism.
+We combine the algorithm with a first-price payment rule: If bidder i gets set S , then his payment is exactly his bid on this set $b_i(S)$.
 First-Price Greedy Mechanism for Combinatorial Auctions 1.
-Collect bids $b$ .
-2. Sort the player-bundle pairs $(i, S)$ by non-increasing score $\frac{b_i(S)}{\sqrt{|S|}}$ .
-3. Go through the sorted list and assign $S$ to player $i$ unless - (a) player $i$ has already been allocated a bundle or - (b) one or more of the items in $S$ has already been allocated.
-4. Charge each player $i$ his bid $b_i(S)$ on the bundle $S$ he is allocated.
+Collect bids b .
+2. Sort the player-bundle pairs (i, S) by non-increasing score $\frac{b_i(S)}{\sqrt{|S|}}$.
+3. Go through the sorted list and assign S to player i unless - (a) player i has already been allocated a bundle or - (b) one or more of the items in S has already been allocated.
+4. Charge each player i his bid $b_i(S)$ on the bundle S he is allocated.